Nonmetals Oxygen Compatibility Requirements: Guide to CGA/EIGA Compliance

 WHA also emphasizes the following recommendations from CGA G-4.14 / EIGA Doc 200:

-• Avoid locating non-metals directly in the gaseous or liquid oxygen stream, where possible
+• Avoid locating nonmetals directly in the gaseous or liquid oxygen flow stream, where possible

-• Prevent excessive friction or mechanical impact of the non-metallic component
+• Prevent excessive friction or mechanical impact on nonmetals

-Many factors can influence oxygen compatibility including, but not limited to, polymer resin quality, manufacturing, mechanical properties, porosity, impurities, and oxygen cleanliness.
-Therefore, WHA test results apply to the customer-supplied material, and it is the customer’s responsibility to adequately control these types of factors to ensure oxygen compatibility test results can be applied to the ongoing production of the specific material.
+It is important to note that many factors can influence oxygen compatibility test results including, but not limited to, polymer resin quality, manufacturing, mechanical properties, porosity, impurities, and oxygen cleanliness.
+Therefore, WHA recommends that oxygen equipment suppliers adequately control these types of factors to ensure oxygen compatibility test results can be applied to the ongoing production of the specific material.

-Furthermore, WHA recommends testing the final configuration of the material (i.e., oxygen-cleaned part) so the oxygen compatibility test results can be applied to the specific end-product.
+Furthermore, WHA recommends oxygen nonmetal suppliers test the final configuration of the material (i.e., oxygen-cleaned part) so the oxygen compatibility test results can be applied to the specific end-product.

-Are Your Materials Safe for Use with Oxygen?
+Are Your Nonmetals Safe for Use with Oxygen?

-By conducting these tests on the final product configuration, you can navigate the oxygen compatibility requirements and select nonmetallic materials suitable for your oxygen piping system application.
+By conducting these tests on the final product configuration, you can navigate the oxygen compatibility requirements, select nonmetallic materials suitable for your oxygen piping system application, and ensure compliance with CGA/EIGA criteria for industrial oxygen systems.

 Consult the full CGA/EIGA documents for additional details and considerations.